ewaldmire/ascender/docs/docsite/rst/release_notes/known_issues.rst

 - Try using an incognito or private browsing session.
 - Try disabling your browser plugins to ensure none are blocking the service.

-Live event status dots are used for troubleshooting problems with your Ascender instance.
+Live event status dots are used for troubleshooting problems with your climber instance.
 You can collect troubleshooting help by running a ``sosreport``.
 As root, run the command ``sosreport`` from your system to automatically generate a diagnostic tar file, then contact Ansible's Support team with the collected information for further assistance.
 For more information on ``sosreport``, refer to :ref:`admin_troubleshooting_sosreport` in the |ata|.

 VMWare Self-Signed Certs